 The Baldwin Building is located on the northwestern corner of Main Street and 3rd Street, the Orchard Building on the southwestern corner, and the Augur Building is located a block away heading west on Main Street in downtown Lander.
 They are currently the home for the College's library, its classrooms, student study space, the student mailboxes, the Byzantine Chapel, and both faculty and staff offices.
 Each buildings' doors are controlled by an electronic lock.
 To ensure the proper use by students and faculty and a contemplative atmosphere, academic buildings are closed to those who are not officially connected to the College community.
-Students are asked to help ensure that visitors off the street are not admitted into all parts of the downstairs of the building; instead they should be directed to the front desk or to the Director of Student Life office, in order to arrange a visit to the College.
+Students are asked to help ensure that unregistered guests are not admitted into all parts of the downstairs of the building; instead they should be directed to the Director of Student Life office or Admissions Office, in order to arrange a visit to the College.